MUG: Pseudo Labeling Augmented Audio-Visual Mamba Network for Audio-Visual Video Parsing: Our Approach

 where $\varDelta^1_m$, $\varDelta^2_m$, $\varDelta^3_m$, $\varDelta^4_m$ are different MLPs operations to generate the semantic parameters respectively.
 We use the extracted audio/visual features to fuse with the semantic information, which can be represented as:

 where $\odot$ denotes Hadamard product. $\gamma_{a1}$ and $\rho_{v1}$ denote scale scaling, $\gamma_{a2}$ and $\rho_{v2}$ denote bias control. $F_a$ and $F_v$ are audio and visual features fused with semantic features.
 It is worth noting that when generating new data using CMRC, PLSIM will also to carry out expansion to achieve the fusion of the corresponding features.
+In the experiments, we find that when using batches augmented with 12,000 samples, the improvement of the PLSIM module decreased significantly and even produced negative effects.
+This may be due to the fact that excessive data augmentation introduces excessive label noise, thereby affecting the performance of the PLSIM module.